ayaohsu/fundamental-cpp/note/oop-programming-in-Cpp.md

     - quatation marks instruct the compiler to begin its search for the header file in the current directory
   - Compiler generated the object code from the source code, and marks the reference to the library functions
   - Then linker resolves the reference by extract the executable code from the library files

+TODO: line 13, doesn't look like it is doing the copy and paste in the compile time "- `#include` tells the preprocessor to insert the specified file into the source file (literally)"